 EveryLibrary is governed by a Board of Directors who provide volunteer time, attention, and service to help us realize our goals for library advocacy, voter engagement, and public awareness.
-You can contact any member of the Board by email via:

 John Chrastka, Executive Director

 EveryLibrary’s founder is John Chrastka, a long-time library trustee, supporter, and advocate.
 Mr. Chrastka is a former partner in AssociaDirect, a Chicago-based consultancy focused on supporting associations in membership recruitment, conference, and governance activities.
 He is a former president and member of the Board of Trustees for the Berwyn (IL) Public Library (2006 – 2015) and is a former president of the Reaching Across Illinois Libraries System (RAILS) multi-type library system.
 Prior to his work at AssociaDirect, he was Director for Membership Development at the American Library Association (ALA).
 He is a member of ALA as well as the Illinois Library Association (ILA), and the American Political Sciences Association (APSA).
 He as named a 2014 Mover & Shaker by Library Journal and tweets @mrchrastka.